 Have you ever considered getting a perm?
-You may be thinking that it’s such an old school thing that no one gets anymore.
+You may be thinking that it’s such an old-school thing that no one gets anymore.
 But actually, the trend of getting perms has in fact been continuing on!
 Are you someone who curls or straightens your hair every day or are you just simply too lazy to deal with your hair?
-You can actually save a lot of time and maybe even sleep in the mornings by having the option of permanently get your hair straightened or curled just the way you like it, making the idea of “I woke up like this” valid.
-As awesome as that seems, we will be looking at some downsides and things to look out for when getting a perm.
+You can actually save a lot of time and maybe even sleep in the mornings by having the option of permanently having your hair straightened or curled just the way you like it, making the idea of “I woke up like this” valid.
+As awesome as that seems, we will be looking at some of the downsides and things to look out for when getting a perm.

 But before we start going into what this article will be focusing on, let’s start off with a general idea of what getting a perm actually does to our hair strands.
-Getting a basic perm involves the use of chemicals, combs, and flat or curling irons to permanently straighten or curl your hair.
+A basic perm involves the use of chemicals, combs, and flat or curling irons to permanently straighten or curl your hair.
 For straightening hair, the chemicals straighten out and basically break all of the kinks in your hair making it super straight.
 Chemical relaxers are applied to the roots of the hair around every 6-8 weeks, which is around the time when our natural hair starts to show again, to maintain the straight hair look.
-For permanent wavy hair, the process contains different chemical used to reconstruct the keratin in our hair.
+For permanent wavy hair, the process contains a different chemical that is used to reconstruct the keratin in our hair.
 It lets the hair reform in the shape of the rollers to get the wavy look.